msymeonides/Migrate3D/README.md

 ### Arrest Coefficient:

 A metric used to determine how motile an object is, with values between 0 and 1, where a value of 0 denotes an object that moved throughout its history, and a value of 1 denotes an object that did not move at all throughout its history.
 The instantaneous displacement threshold used to determine whether an object is moving at a given timepoint is a tunable variable (Arrest limit).
+If Arrest Limit is set to 0, this metric will not be calculated and the column will be removed from the output file.

 $$
 Arrest\ Coefficient = \frac{Time\ spent\ arrested}{Duration}